pce-uw-jscript400/w6-frontend-to-backend/README.md

 * **Question:** What happens and why?

 * **Your Answer:**
+the page is sent back to the login page.
+State is not set on component did mount
 ---

 - [ ] To solve this problem, let's add a `loading` key to our App's state, with the default value set to `true`.
 When `componentDidMount()` finishes, set the `loading` key to equal `false`.
 Using this key, solve the issue of refreshing on the `/users` page.
 Make sure everyting continues to work whether you are logged in or out.